thibaulttabarin/minnowTraits/README.md

 # minnowTraits

+## 1- Introduction

 Using trait segmentation to understand minnow trait evolution across an ecological gradient.

+The objective of the project is:
+    1. Select a smaller subet of fish (6300) corresponding to minnows family and metadata criteria
+    2. Analyse the selected dataset using Snakemake workflows to:
+        + Segment the traits of the fish
+        + Extract the morphological traits
+        + Analyse the result (to be describe)

-## Minnow image selection
+## 2- Minnow image selection
-Images were previously segmented using machine learning (<a href="https://github.com/hdr-bgnn/BGNN-trait-segmentation">BGNN trait segementation</a>).
+Images were previously segmented using Deep learning algorithm (<a href="https://github.com/hdr-bgnn/BGNN-trait-segmentation">BGNN trait segementation</a>).

-### Selection of images to run through the workflow
+### 1- Selection of images subset to analyse with the [workflow](https://github.com/hdr-bgnn/BGNN_Snakemake)

 **This section describes the creation of minnow.filtered.from.imagequalitymetadata_7Jun2022.csv using minnowSelectionImageQualityMetadata.R**

-R code (Minnows.R) was used to filter out high quality, minnow images using the Image_Quality_Metadata_v1_202111206_151204.csv matching the following criteria:
+We use the R code ([Minnows.R](https://github.com/hdr-bgnn/minnowTraits/blob/main/Scripts/minnowSelectionImageQualityMetadata.R)) to filter out high quality, minnow images using the Image_Quality_Metadata_v1_202111206_151204.csv. matching the following criteria:

 List of criteria chosen :